xcono/views/plan.md

 - Validate with discovery invariants (no heavy client schema libs).
 - Apply allow‑list policy for tables/columns.
 - Delegate execution to the DataSource; return results as arrays.
-- Emit metadata for observability (duration, row count, table name) without leaking payloads.
+- Emit metadata for observability (duration, row count, table name, optional total count) without leaking payloads.

+### 5.5 Error Handling
+- Centralize error shaping via a small helper that converts internal/config/transport failures into a Supabase-compatible `PostgrestError` while preserving original Supabase errors untouched.
+Log metadata only.

+### 5.6 Optional Friendly Operator Adapter
+- Provide an optional adapter that maps UI-friendly operators (e.g., contains/startsWith/endsWith/between) to PostgREST operators and value shapes prior to execution.
+Keep the core DSL PostgREST-native; adapter is purely ergonomic for the Designer.

+### 5.7 Live (Realtime) — Separate Module
+- Offer a thin helper to subscribe to table events (`INSERT`/`UPDATE`/`DELETE`) using Supabase Realtime channels.
+Keep it opt‑in and decoupled from the runner.

-### 5.5 Caching and Serialization
+### 5.8 Caching and Serialization
 - **Cache (optional)**: In‑memory TTL cache, key derived from a stable hash of QueryConfig.
 Define invalidation rules for all parameters.
 - **Serialization**: Bidirectional JSON (to/from) with an explicit schema version for future migrations.